-(1) Condition.
+- (1) Condition.
 Food shall be safe, unadulterated, and honestly presented.
-P

-- (2) Source. - (a) Compliance with Food Law. - 1.
+P - (2) Source. - (a) Compliance with Food Law. - 1.
 Food shall be obtained from sources that comply with law.
 P - 2.
-Food prepared in a private home or received from a consumer may not be used or offered for human consumption in a food service establishment.P - 3.
-Packaged food shall be labeled as specified in law, including 21 CFR 101 Food Labeling, 9 CFR 317 Labeling, Marking Devices, and Containers, and 9 CFR 381, Subpart N Labeling and Containers, and as specified under subsections (3)(g) and (3)(h) of this Rule.
+Food prepared in a private home or received from a consumer may not be used or offered for human consumption in a food service establishment.
+P - 3.
+Packaged food shall be labeled as specified in law, including 21 CFR 101 Food Labeling, 9 CFR 317 Labeling, Marking Devices, and Containers, and 9 CFR 381, Subpart N Labeling and Containers, and as specified under subsection(3)(h) of this Rule.
 Pf - 4.
 Fish, other than molluscan shellfish, that are intended for consumption in their raw or undercooked form may be offered for sale or service in a food service establishment not serving a highly susceptible population if they are obtained from a supplier that freezes the fish to destroy parasites or frozen on the premises and records are retained. - 5.
-Whole-muscle, intact beef steaks that are intended for consumption in an undercooked form without a consumer advisory shall be: - (i) Obtained from a food processing plant that, upon request by the purchaser, packages the steaks and labels them, to indicate that the steaks meet the definition of whole-muscle, intact beef, Pf or - (ii) Deemed acceptable by the Health Authority based on other evidence, such as written buyer specifications or invoices, that indicates that the steaks meet the definition of wholemuscle, intact beef, Pf and - (iii) If individually cut in a food service establishment: - (I) Cut from whole-muscle intact beef that is labeled by a food processing plant as specified in paragraph 5.(i) of this subsection or identified as specified in paragraph 5.(ii) of this subsection.
-Pf - (II) Prepared so they remain intact, Pf and - (III) If packaged for undercooking in a food service establishment, labeled as specified in paragraph 5.(i) of this subsection or identified as specified in paragraph 5.(ii) of this subsection.
-Pf

-6. Meat and poultry that is not a ready-to-eat food and is in a packaged form when it is offered for sale or otherwise offered for consumption, shall be labeled to include safe handling instructions as specified in law, including 9 CFR 317.2(l) and 9 CFR 381.125(b).

-- 7. Eggs that have not been specifically treated to destroy all viable Salmonellae shall be labeled to include safe handling instructions as specified in law, including 21 CFR 101.17(h). - (b) Food Received in a Hermetically Sealed Container.
+Whole-muscle, intact beef steaks that are intended for consumption in an undercooked form without a consumer advisory shall be: - (i) Obtained from a food processing plant that, does not mechanically tenderize, vacuum tumble with solutions, reconstruct, cube or pound these whole-muscle, intact beef steaks, ^{Pf} or

+- (ii) Deemed acceptable by the Health Authority based on other evidence, such as written buyer specifications or invoices, that indicates that the steaks meet the definition of wholemuscle, intact beef.
+Pf and - (iii) If individually cut in a food service establishment: - (I) Cut from whole-muscle intact beef that is received from a food processing plant as specified in paragraph 5.(i) of this subsection or identified as specified in paragraph 5.(ii) of this subsection, ^{Pf} and - (II) Prepared so they remain intact, Pf - 6.
+Meat and poultry that is not a ready-to-eat food and is in a packaged form when it is offered for sale or otherwise offered for consumption, shall be labeled to include safe handling instructions as specified in law, including 9 CFR 317.2(l) and 9 CFR 381.125(b). - 7.
+Eggs that have not been specifically treated to destroy all viable Salmonellae shall be labeled to include safe handling instructions as specified in law, including 21 CFR 101.17(h). - (b) Food Received in a Hermetically Sealed Container.
 Food received in a hermetically sealed container shall be obtained from a food processing plant that is regulated by the food regulatory agency that has jurisdiction over the plant.
 P - (c) Fluid Milk and Milk Products.
 Fluid milk and milk products shall be obtained from sources that comply with grade A standards as specified in law.
 P - (d) Fish.
-Fish that are received for sale or service shall be commercially and legally caught or harvested; or approved for sale or service.
-P
+Fish that are received for sale or service shall be commercially and legally caught or harvested; or approved for sale or service.^P